 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy

 Typically, physicians diagnose epilepsy after more than one unprovoked seizure.
-Development of the PRS could facilitate earlier, more accurate diagnosis and allow physicians to better pinpoint the epilepsy type at seizure onset, thus allowing earlier and more effective therapeutic interventions.
+Development of the polygenic risk score could facilitate earlier, more accurate diagnosis and allow physicians to better pinpoint the epilepsy type at seizure onset, thus allowing earlier and more effective therapeutic interventions.

 “Distinguishing between focal and generalized epilepsy has been difficult, particularly during the early stages of epilepsy development, but making an accurate diagnosis is of critical importance, given some differences in therapies and prognosis,” says study co-author Imad Najm, MD, Director of Cleveland Clinic’s Epilepsy Center.
 “This risk score helps us solve a long-standing clinical problem.
 Validation of these results will aid clinical decision-making in patients with suspected epilepsy.”